AdobeDocs/advertising.en/help/dsp/campaign-management/placements/placement-settings.md

    * **[!UICONTROL Block sites that are]:** (Optional) A type of suspicious website or app activity that causes DSP to block ads by default: *[!UICONTROL None]* (the default, which doesn't block ads based on suspicious activity), *[!UICONTROL Suspicious Activity - High Risk]*, or *[!UICONTROL Suspicious Activity - High or Moderate Risk]*.
 Additional fees may apply.

+**[!UICONTROL Pre-bid viewability]:**

+Which pre-bid viewability filters by [!DNL DoubleVerify], [!DNL Oracle Advertising] ([!DNL Moat]), and [!DNL Integral Ad Science] to apply for the placement.
+The advertiser-level defaults are selected for new placements, but you can change the settings.
+Additional fees may apply.

+>[!NOTE]
+>
+>[!DNL Oracle] will sunset its advertising business by 30 September 2024, including all services from [!DNL MOAT].

 **[!UICONTROL Ads.txt filtering]:**

 Which level of [Ads.txt](https://iabtechlab.com/ads-txt-about/) pre-bid filtering to use by applying each publisher's Authorized Digital Sellers list.
 The advertiser-level default is selected for new placements, but you can change the settings: